mensmediumtall/mensmediumtall.github.com/posts/fat.md

 As an example, it's not considered culturally insensitive to unspecifically [address a group of drug addicts][meth-project].

+As another example, those who use [nicotine to self-meditate][adhd-self-med] their (possibily hereditary) ADHD don't get pulled out of the smokers label.

 But, whatever, the truth is that *fat* is often considered an offensive word.
 I can live with that.